saivk7/ConFusion_React/README.md

 # React_Application

-A sigle page React web application for an imaginary restaurant.
+A sigle page React web application for an imaginary Italian Fusion restaurant.